urbit/urbit.org-reloaded/content/using/running/vere.md

 If the meld succeeds, it'll print a memory report and exit.
 If it exits with `KILLED`, it means it ran out of memory and the meld was aborted.

-**Note that the ships must not be running when using either of these.**

 ### Dock binary